spine-tools/Spine-Toolbox/docs/source/settings.rst

 - **Add/Update SpineOpt** Installs the latest compatible **SpineOpt** to the selected Julia project.
 If the selected *Julia project* already has SpineOpt, it is upgraded if there is a new version available.

-.. note:: These Julia settings are *global* application settings.
-All Julia Tools are executed with the settings selected here.

 Settings in the **Python** group: